ipodishima/SwissBorgTickers/README.md

 ## Installation and running

 The projects relies on SPM to install dependencies.
 You can run it on both iPad and iPhone.
-I strongly suggest not using the iPod touch or anything around 320 px wide.
-See know issues

 ## Preview all views